lu-chang-axonic/Election_Analysis/README.md

 ## Election Audit Summary
 This script can be repurposed for other election analysis.
 Two examples:
 1. For election audit summarize other parameters such as gender, race, or education, etc, the code below can be modified to navigate to the desired parameter (be it a string or a numerical value) to conduct similar summary of results.
-    # For each row in the CSV file.

     for row in reader:

         # Add to the total vote count